 Providers who are not equipped to handle COVID-19 patient inquiries or collect specimens for testing can contact us for the nearest in-network provider at DHP.PNCInquiry@deancare.com.

 Providers who do not have access to a qualifying laboratory for COVID-19 testing can contact one of the following in-network FDA-approved laboratories:

-We are referring to the CMS Medicare Telemedicine Health Care Provider Fact Sheet for our expanded telemedicine coverage guidance effective for dates of service beginning March 6, 2020.
+We are referring to the CMS Medicare Telemedicine Health Care Provider Fact Sheet for our telemedicine coverage guidance.
 Our expanded coverage will remain in effect until further notice.

 To support needed provider network adequacy, protect members and providers, and promote access to care, we are offering Zoom meeting licensure to providers without the ability to conduct telemedicine services during the COVID-19 public health emergency.
 Providers may contact their Provider Network Consultant if they are interested in obtaining a Zoom license to provide telehealth services.

 To accommodate Medicare beneficiaries who don’t have access to or are hesitant to use the interactive audio-video technology required for telehealth services, the Centers for Medicare & Medicaid (CMS) is waiving the video requirement for certain telehealth services.
 Prevea360 Health Plan is adopting this waiver for all products during the public health emergency to allow members to receive these services via telephone (audio-only).
 The services that can be rendered via telephone have been added to CMS’s List of Medicare Telehealth Services.